corda/token-sdk/docs/IWantTo.md

 All the common flows that come with `token-sdk` have different versions.
 We tried to predict most common use cases for issue, move and redeem.
-So all of the flows below come in fungible and non-fungible, confidential, inlined and initiating versions (only redeem has slightly different form, it doesn't have confidential non-fungible flow).
+So all of the flows below come in fungible and non-fungible, confidential, inlined and initiating versions (only redeem has slightly different form, it doesn't have confidential non-fungible flow as there are never any change outputs to handle).

 Let's take a look how these behaviours are different.
 While fungible and non-fungible versions are straightforward we need some more explanation about inline and initiating flows.
 When do we use them?
-General rule is that when a flow is called from another flow as a subflow, then we need to pass already opened sessions to it - you should use inline versions, especially when there was already communication between parties.
+General rule is that when a flow is a part of more complicated business logic that involves opening many sessions before it's called, then we could reuse already opened sessions, you should use inline versions of that flow.
 If you use wrong initiating version of the flow, you will get an error message indicating that there was mismatch in expected `send`/`receive` order.
-Initiating flows start sessions with counterparties after passing them as parameters.
+Initiating flows start sessions with counterparties after passing the `Party` objects as parameters.

 Additionally, all flows take observer sessions (or observer parties in initiating versions).
 Observers become important in transaction finalisation step.
 Transaction will be broadcasted to the participants as well as to the observers to be recorded